Last updated 18 March 2022

 Lady Gaga also has a track called Yoü and I on her album Born This Way, which is completely unrelated to the Queen song.
 However, it does feature Brian May as a special guest on guitar, and samples the beat from We Will Rock You.
 In an interview with The Sun she said: “I fell to the floor crying and laughing when I found out that I’d got him on the song.
 I called myself Gaga after Queen’s track Radio Ga Ga.”

 Brian doesn’t appear in the music video, but he did take part in Gaga’s great performance at the MTV Video Music Awards on 28 August 2011, much to the obvious delight of the audience, especially Dave Grohl when the camera cuts to him!

 That concludes the first side of the album.
 All of the songs are great, so it’s a pity they’re not all well known.
 But hopefully they prove to be an enjoyable surprise to anyone graduating from the greatest hits to Queen’s deeper layers.
 Digging into the band’s albums is always a very rewarding experience, even for die-hard fans, but even more so if it’s the very first time.

-Check out my Queen & Covers playlists to explore the official videos, live performances, rarities, and other versions of the songs, including videos not mentioned above.
-I’ll update them in the future as I become aware of new videos.
+Check out my Queen & Covers playlists to explore the official videos, live performances, rarities, and other versions of the songs.
+I’ll update them, and this post, in the future as I become aware of new videos.
 And if there are others I should check out and consider adding to these or any of my Queen playlists, do let me know.

 And if you’ve enjoyed this review so far, be sure to join me for Part 2, when I’ll be going through the various tracks on the second side of the album, including the iconic Somebody To Love, and a track that was Queen’s gift to Japan.
 See you then!